West Side Story (1961 film): Critical response

 Bosley Crowther of The New York Times wrote that "moving [the story] from stage to screen is to reconstruct its fine material into nothing short of a cinema masterpiece".
 Whitney Williams of Variety was also effusive, writing: "Technically, it is superb; use of color is dazzling, camera work often is thrilling, editing fast with dramatic punch, production design catches mood as well as action itself".
-The Hollywood Reporter called it "a magnificent show, a milestone in movie musicals, a box-office smash.
+Arthur Knight from the Saturday Review called it a "triumphant work of art."
+A review in The Hollywood Reporter called it "a magnificent show, a milestone in movie musicals, a box-office smash.
 It is so good that superlatives are superfluous.
 Let it be noted that the film musical, the one dramatic form that is purely American and purely Hollywood, has never been done better".
 By contrast, Pauline Kael derided the film as "frenzied hokum", decrying that the dialogue was "painfully old-fashioned and mawkish" and the dancing was a "simpering, sickly romantic ballet".
+In 1962, Mae Tinee of the Chicago Tribune gave a mixed review.
+She praised the cast, cinematography, dancing and script but wrote: "[T]his is a case when the big screen sometimes is a handicap.
+When the giant-sized, tear-stained faces of a desolated boy and girl fill the entire front of a theater, it seems incongruous for these young lovers to break into song.
+Some of the music is fresh and bright, some of it tiresomely repetitious, but all the members of the cast dance like demons. ...
+It's a cleverly stylized and dramatized depiction of a bloody story which probably will appeal most to those who like lengthy musicals, and to the younger generation who are fascinated by 'rumbles'.
+Their elders may find it depressing."

 Writing in 2004, Roger Ebert included the film in his list of "Great Movies": "So the dancing is remarkable, and several of the songs have proven themselves by becoming standards, and there are moments of startling power and truth.
 West Side Story remains a landmark of musical history.
 But if the drama had been as edgy as the choreography, if the lead performances had matched Moreno's fierce concentration, if the gangs had been more dangerous and less like bad-boy Archies and Jugheads, if the ending had delivered on the pathos and tragedy of the original, there's no telling what might have resulted".